How to Plant and Prune Rose Bushes (With a Photo Gallery of Roses)

 Planted and pruned correctly, rose bushes will produce many blooms over the growing season which lasts from early spring until hard frost.
 Many wonder if there is a special trick to successful gardening of roses.
 While it is true that you must take specific care of most types of rose bushes to prevent disease and pests and to encourage healthy growth, one does not need to be a master gardener to succeed at caring for roses.

 Tips on how to plant and prune rose bushes are included below, along with a photo gallery of roses.
-Read on and enjoy beautiful photos of roses and rose bushes, learn about the meaning of various rose colors and the difference between various types of roses as you select them for your garden - or a loved one!
+Read on and enjoy beautiful photos of roses and rose bushes, learn about the meaning of various rose colors and the difference between various types of roses as you select them for your garden—or for a loved one!

 Types of Roses